-STANDARD: Programs will actively participate in their community's coordinated assessment system by only taking referrals from the coordinated assessment system for their program.
+STANDARD: Programs will actively participate in their community's coordinated assessment system.
 At a minimum, programs will perform the Prevention and Diversion screening tool to determine the ability of the program to divert the presenting household from the homeless service system and/or the VI-SPDAT Prescreen on all program applicants to determine their acuity score.
 The program will limit entry requirements to ensure that the program serves the most vulnerable individuals and families needing assistance.

-- All adult program participants must meet the following program eligibility requirements: - Rapid rehousing programs work with households who meet the definition of homelessness in the definitions section of the performance standards (CoC RRH programs may work with participants in Categories 1 and 4.
-ESG RRH programs may work with participants in Category 1 and literally homeless participants in Category 4).
-SSVF programs should follow specific guidelines for eligible participants. - Homelessness prevention programs work with households who meet the at-risk of homelessness definition (Category 2) in the definitions section of the performance standards. - Adult household members have the ability to participate in developing and carrying out an appropriate housing stability plan and maintain accountability of said plan. - CoC programs should also assess participant eligibility based on eligibility criteria established by the NOFA for the year of the award. - Programs cannot disqualify an individual or family because of prior evictions, poor rental history, criminal history, or credit history. - Programs explain the available services, encouraging each adult household member to participate in said services, but does not make service usage a requirement or the refusal of services a reason for disqualification or eviction unless service requirements are attached to funding (SSVF grants have a service requirement). - Programs must use the standard order of priority of documenting evidence to determine homeless status and chronically homeless status per the program's eligibility requirements.
+- All adult program participants must meet the following program eligibility requirements: - Rapid rehousing programs work with households who meet the definition of homelessness in the definitions section of the performance standards. - Homelessness prevention programs work with households who meet the at-risk of homelessness definition in the definitions section of the performance standards. - Adult household members have the ability to participate in developing and carrying out an appropriate housing stability plan and maintain accountability of said plan. - Programs cannot disqualify an individual or family because of prior evictions, poor rental history, criminal history, or credit history. - Programs explain the available services, encouraging each adult household member to participate in said services, but does not make service usage a requirement or the denial of services a reason for disqualification or eviction unless service requirements are attached to funding (SSVF grants have a service requirement). - Programs must use the standard order of priority of documenting evidence to determine homeless status and chronically homeless status per the program's eligibility requirements.
 Grantees must document in the client file that the agency attempted to obtain the documentation in the preferred order.
-The order should be as follows: - Third-party documentation (including HMIS) - $\circ$ $\;$ Intake worker observations through outreach and visual assessment - Self-certification of the person receiving assistance - Programs will maintain release of information, case notes, and all pertinent demographic and identifying data in HMIS as allowable by program type.
-Paper files should be maintained in a locked cabinet behind a locked door with access reserved for case workers and administrators who need said information.
+The order should be as follows: - Third-party documentation (including HMIS) - Intake worker observations through outreach and visual assessment - Self-certification of the person receiving assistance - Programs will maintain release of information, case notes, and all pertinent demographic and identifying data in HMIS as allowable by program type.
+Paper files should be

-- Programs can turn away individuals and families experiencing homelessness from program entry for only the following reasons: - Household makeup (provided it does not violate HUD's Fair Housing and Equal Opportunity requirements): singles-only programs can disqualify households with children; families-only programs can disqualify single individuals - Prevention and rapid rehousing subsidy money has been exhausted - If the housing has in residence at least one family member with a child under the age of 18, the program may exclude registered sex offenders and persons with a criminal record that includes a violent crime from the program so long as the child resides in the same housing facility (24 CFR 578.93) - For SSVF and HOME programs only, the family or individual has household income over 50% of area median income
+- maintained in a locked cabinet behind a locked door with access reserved for case workers and administrators who need said information. - Programs can turn away individuals and families experiencing homelessness from program entry for only the following reasons: - Household makeup (provided it does not violate HUD's Fair Housing and Equal Opportunity requirements): singles-only programs can disqualify households with children; families-only programs can disqualify single individuals - o Prevention and rapid rehousing subsidy money has been exhausted - If the housing has in residence at least one family member with a child under the age of 18, the program may exclude registered sex offenders and persons with a criminal record that includes a violent crime from the program so long as the child resides in the same housing facility (24 CFR 578.93) - For SSVF and HOME programs only, the family or individual has household income over 50%